emberjs/rfcs/text/0000-record-data.md

 #### Addon usage

-The Store provides a public api for looking up a modelData which the store has not seen before.
+The Store provides a public api for looking up a recordData which the store has not seen before.

 ```
-modelDataFor(modelName, id, options) {
+recordDataFor(modelName, id, options) {

 }
 ```

-If an Addon wanted to implement custom data handling functionality, it would subclass the store and implement their own ModelData handler.
+If an Addon wanted to implement custom data handling functionality, it would subclass the store and implement their own RecordData handler.

 There are three main reasons to do this.